pastAI/train/README.md

 ## 1. Best fitting ingredients model
 The dataset used in this model was also create by us.
 In short, the combined ingredients were extracted out of many recipe datasets to calculate a score that represents how good a combination fits.
 That scores are saved in a csv, which was the base for the training.

-The model was trained with TensorFlow and optimized with kerastuner.
+The model was trained with TensorFlow and optimized with kerastuner as can be seen in /train/tuned_train.py.

 # Usage with docker
  - Install docker